 The use of cytokines for treating several diseases such as cancer began in 190 when the anticancer effect of IL-2 therapy was demonstrated.
-IL-2 was produced mainly antigen-stimulated CD4+ bv T-cells, CD8+ T-cells, mast cells, and DCs, as well as NKT-cells.
-IL-2 is also effective in treating patients with melanoma in combination with anti-VEGF monoclonal antibody and dacarbazine monotherapy. newest procedure in The cancer immunotherapy is the combination of recombinant IL2 and immune checkpoint inhibitors for treating renal cells and melanoma.
-These combinations may improve to activate the immune system (59).
+IL-2 was produced mainly antigen-stimulated CD4+ CD8+ T-cells, mast cells, and DCs, as well as NKT-cells.
+IL-2 is also effective in treating patients with melanoma combination with anti-VEGF monoclonal antibody and dacarbazine monotherapy.
+The newest procedure in cancer immunotherapy is the combination of recombinant IL2 and immune checkpoint inhibitors for treating renal cells and These combinations may melanoma. improve to activate the immune system (59).